Modified Marrone-Treanor model: parameterization and benchmarking for five-species air: Introduction

-The two main objectives of this paper are to present all internal energy relaxation and MMT model parameters for 5-species air and to compare its CFD implementation against DMS reference solutions at conditions representative of shock-heated air in hypersonic flows.
+This work follows Ref.~\cite{chaudhry25a} in which the MMT model formulation was first derived and parameterized for partially dissociated $\mathrm{N_2/N}$ and $\mathrm{O_2/O}$ mixtures.
+Furthermore, it is preceded by two articles~\cite{torres24a, torres24b} which presented new reaction rates and vibrational relaxation times derived from QCT and DMS calculations on all the Minnesota ab initio PESs for air species currently available.
+Therefore, this paper is best read in conjunction with the cited references.
+The two main objectives of this paper are to present the most extensive set of MMT parameters so far in a format suitable for CFD implementation and to benchmark said implementation against DMS reference solutions at conditions representative of shock-heated air in hypersonic flows.
 As described in Sec.~\ref{sec:fluid_equations}, only the species conservation and vibrational energy balance equations are directly affected by the nonequilibrium chemistry model.
 Therefore, simple isothermal and adiabatic heat bath calculations are sufficient for benchmarking the model’s behavior.